PaperbagLife/PaperbagLife.github.io/vue-version/src/blog/2025-06-07-UX-learnings-cookbook.md

 The solution became obvious: add a search bar!

 The new Cookbook now has a search bar at the top that filters entries based on string matching.
-The search bar is automatically focused, allowing users to start typing immediately.
+The search bar is automatically focused upon opening the modal, allowing users to start typing immediately.
 Filtered entries expand automatically as the user types.

 This means that if you remember even a small snippet of the command you’re looking for, you can type it into the search bar to quickly find the full command along with explanations of what it does.

+## Summary

+This case study highlights the importance of continuously improving user experience based on real-world feedback and analytics.
+By observing user behavior and listening to their needs, I was able to identify pain points—such as difficulty finding information and poor mobile usability—and implement practical solutions like responsive design, accordions for organization, and a powerful search bar.
+These changes made the Cookbook more accessible, efficient, and user-friendly for engineers relying on it daily.

+(The above summary is AI generated.)

+All I wanted to say is, this was fun for me, and realizing I learned stuff along the way is just the cherry on top.

+Next one might take a while as I think about what I want to write...
+Stay tuned!